 What does history tell us?

 The use of essential oils spans back to thousands of years ago.
 Ancient civilisations such as the Egyptians, Romans and Greeks have contributed to the vast knowledge that we have today about essential oils.
-They have been used for centuries and research shows that they have been known to have a profound effect on the mind and body but how?
+Oils have been used for centuries and research shows that they have been known to have a profound effect on the mind and body but exactly how?

 History tells us that Romans used essential oils for pleasure and for curing pain.
 They enjoyed perfumed baths and massages everyday and Roman soldiers took Myrrh to battle with them to heal wounds and infections.

 Egyptians used essentials oils for incense, perfumery, embalming and beautifying their skin.
 They were the first people to distill plants in order to extract their essential oils.

 The ancient greeks had a high opinion of essentials oils and there is reference to them in Greek mythology.
 The Greek physician, also known as the father of western medicine, Hippocrates mentions a vast number of plants in his writing.
 He is quoted as saying ‘the way to health is to have an aromatic bath and a scented massage everyday’ (Wordwood, 2016)

 In his book ‘The Healing Power of Essential Oils’ Dr Zilinski states that “Virtually every culture dating back to the beginning of time used aromatic plant materials in their sacred rituals as incense, in their body care as ointments and perfumes, and in their sacred medicine as poultices, salves and tinctures”.
 (Zilinski, 2018)

 Margaret Maury, a French biochemist continued this work and developed the methods of blending, diluting and massage application of oils leading to the birth of modern Aromatherapy as we know it today.